 Close is a Trustee Emeritus of The Sundance Institute and a Trustee of The Wildlife Conservation Society.
 She is a founder and the Chairperson of Bring Change 2 Mind, a charity whose mission is to fight the stigma that surrounds mental illness.

-In 2012 Close received an Oscar nomination for her role in Albert Nobbs, a film she co-wrote and produced.
-In April 2017 she was honored by Theatre Forward in April 2017 with the Theatre Artist Award.
+Close received an Oscar nomination for her role in Albert Nobbs, a film she co-wrote and produced.
+In April 2017 she was honored by Theatre Forward with the Theatre Artist Award.

 - Glenn and Jessie Close reveal their family's history of mental illness (2013)